tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 - - [LanternaCircuitView](../src/main/java/com/lpoo/redstonetools/view/lanterna/LanternaCircuitView.java)
 - - [LanternaMenuView](../src/main/java/com/lpoo/redstonetools/view/lanterna/LanternaMenuView.java)

+#### Consequences
+The Commands we developed ended up being very versatile, as we used them for both View exclusive actions as well as MVC spanning ones, making the code much more readable and maintanable.
+It also helped establish both the **Single Responsability Principle** and the **Open/Close Principle**.

 ### So many Renderers
 #### Problem in Context
 When developing the Lanterna rendering for the circuit, we quicly came to realize that having a TileRenderer per Tile would be unnecessary and wasteful.
 Having one TileRenderer per Tile also meant we violated the **Single Responsability Principle** (SRP), so this issue had to be taken care of quickly.